Polymer/old-docs-site/articles/concatenating-web-components.md

 [Content Security Policy](http://en.wikipedia.org/wiki/Content_Security_Policy) (CSP) is a JavaScript security model that aims to prevent XSS and other attacks.
 In so doing, it prohibits the use of inline scripts.

-To use Polymer in a CSP environment that doesn’t support inline scripts, pass the `--csp` flag to Vulcanize.
+To use {{site.project_title}} in a CSP environment that doesn’t support inline scripts, pass the `--csp` flag to Vulcanize.
 It removes all scripts from the HTML Imports and place their contents into an output JavaScript file.
-This is useful in amongst other things, using Polymer in a Chrome App.
+This is useful in amongst other things, using {{site.project_title}} in a Chrome App.

 Using the previous example, the output from `vulcanize -o build.html index.html--csp` will be